papamarkou/StatsLearningByExample.jl/README.md

-This is a short Julia tutorial accompanied by simple toy examples.
+This repository starts with a short introduction to Julia and it is followed by statistics examples in Julia.